-Anouck Ansermoz Chairpersor Stephen Grey Member
+Anouck Ansermoz Chairpersor Stephen Grey Membe

-The former Chairman of the Board of Directors of Perfect Holding SA, Mr. Jean-Claude Roch, passed away on May 23, 2020.
+The former Chairman of the Board of Directors of Perfect Holding SA, Mr. Jean-Claude Roch, passed away suddenly on May 23, 2020.
 The Board of Directors decided that Mr. Roch's functions as CFO of the Company would be taken over ad interim by Mrs. Anouck Ansermoz, member of the Board of Directors, while the CEO position (also held by Mr. Roch) would initially remain vacant.
-The Board of Directors also decided to propose to the shareholders of the Company to appoint Mrs. Anouck Ansermoz as new chairperson of the Board at the shareholders' meeting of June 26, 2020, and this election was approved.
+The Board of Directors also decided to propose to the shareholders of the Company to appoint Mrs. Anouck Ansermoz as new chairperson of the Board at the shareholders' meeting of June 26, 2020, and this election was approved and then renewed at the shareholders' meeting of May 28, 2021.

-Until the end of May 2020, the former Chairman of the Board of Directors, Mr. Jean-Claude Roch, received only an annual fixed remuneration, as the possibility for the Board of Directors to grant a variable remuneration element was not used in 2020.
-He was compensated in cash for the performance of his duties, including ordinary and extraordinary meetings, committee activities and other extraordinary activities.
-No remuneration was paid to the newly elected chairperson or to other members of the Board of Directors in 2020.
+While the former Chairman of the Board of Directors, Mr. Jean-Claude Roch, received a fixed remuneration (but no variable remuneration) until his sudden passing away on May 23, 2020, no remuneration was paid to the newly elected chairperson or to other members of the Board of Directors in 2021 and 2020.
 Out-of-pocket expenses are reimbursed to all members of the Board of Directors.